BitcoinTradingCards/Bitcoin-Trading-Cards/README.md

 # Card Dimensions
 The card dimensions adhere to the standard trading card size, measuring 2.5 inches by 3.5 inches.
 This widely accepted size ensures compatibility with existing trading card collections.![IMG_7425](https://github.com/BitcoinTradingCards/Bitcoin-Trading-Cards/assets/133751253/c87ff473-688c-4f39-9566-bf84686ab015)
 ![IMG_7426](https://github.com/BitcoinTradingCards/Bitcoin-Trading-Cards/assets/133751253/a840b7a1-5bb1-49a6-b2e7-e085acde82f5)

+# Collectibles

+Bitcoin Trading Cards can be viewed as collectibles, allowing users to build a unique and valuable collection.
+Collectors can showcase their collection, trade cards with others, and potentially create a marketplace for rare and limited edition cards.